 Your ‘estate’ is the term given to all of your assets and debts when you die.

 Many people include gifts of specific items such as family heirlooms.
-Such gifts are not included in the Intestacy Rules under which all such items are usually sold and divided among your relatives.
+Such gifts are not included in the Intestacy Rules under which all such items are usually sold and divided among your relatives (assuming there is no Spouse/Civil Partner, who would otherwise inherit them all).

 You may wish to provide that certain sums of money pass to certain persons, perhaps in recognition of friendship or support and again, this would not be possible under the Intestacy Rules.